Click on an image to learn more

 We consider Central Asian countries as those with names ending in "stan", e.g., Turkmenistan or Tajikistan.
 Some were part of what was the Soviet Union; some were not.
 The people of this region are primarily Muslim, although other faiths, including Christianity, are present.
 Since the fall of the Soviet Union, Islam has been strengthening its hold on the "stans" that were part of the Soviet Union, but Christianity has been growing as well.
 GlobalGrace Fellowship is excited about what God is doing in Central Asia.
 Our experienced missionaries share with us the need for more workers who have a burden for this part of the world.
 Our mission leadership have had experience in Central Asia and are personally well-versed on the region.

 GlobalGrace Fellowship has been involved in South Asia for many years, including India, Nepal, Bangladesh, and neighboring countries.
 The people of this region are largely Hindu, although other faiths, including Islam and Christianity, are present.
-South Asia can be a difficult region for a US passport holder to minister in long term, but is well-suited for a tentmaker, that is, a Christian who wants to work abroad in a secular occupation while letting his or her Christian light shine through daily life as a witness.
+South Asia can be a difficult region for a US passport holder to minister in long term, but is well-suited for a tentmaker or entrepreneurial creative access ministries, that is, a Christians who want to work abroad in a secular occupation while letting his or her Christian light shine through daily life as a witness.

 GlobalGrace Fellowship sent our 1st missionaries to East Asia in 1932.
 Many of the world's largest cities are in East Asia; the population of the Greater Tokyo area, for instance, is about 27 million.
 More than 50% of the world's population is now urbanized, and it is estimated that by the year 2100, the number of rural dwellers may be only 10%; thus the cities are vital for mission strategy.